citrus-thunder/clisharp/readme.md

 ## Notes on Future Updates and Collaboration
 I created this simple tool as a way to test libraries and create very simple command-line utilities -- think contact books and specialized calculators.
 The tool already satisfies its scope, and is therefore considered complete.

-Some future work is planned on adding integrated support for handling arguments and options passed to shell functions, but other than that you can expect only occasional updates to this tool.
+Some future work is planned on adding integrated support for handling arguments and options passed to Shell functions, but other than that you can expect only occasional updates to this tool.

 Enhancements and fixes are welcome, but anybody who wishes to expand the scope of this application beyond its current capabilities are encouraged to fork the project and continue their extension as a separate repository.